home-assistant/home-assistant.io/source/_integrations/tado.markdown

 Your device has to be at home at least once before showing up as *home* or *away*.
 Polling Tado API for presence information will happen at most once every 30 seconds.

-See the [device tracker integration page](/integrations/device_tracker/) for instructions how to configure the people to be tracked.
 Beware that the Tado (v2) API does not provide GPS location of devices, only a bearing, therefore Home Assistant only uses `home`/`not-home` status.

 ## Services